61462 Königstein im Taunus

-To stay in contact with this beautiful sport I realized that it could be much more fun to write and not only to read about it.
-Just like the game: I love watching pro tournaments on TV but grabbing the clubs and heading to the course to have some good time out there is quite a different thing.
+Germany is not the sunniest and warmest spot in the world, so golf season is usually over around October/November.
+In order to stay in contact with this beautiful sport when it’s off season, I realized it could be fun to write and not only to read about it.
+Just like the game: I love watching pro tournaments on TV but grabbing the clubs and heading to the course to have a good time out there is quite a different thing.

 Over time Golficiency became more and more a collection of all golf-related stories, tests, reviews, discussions, proposals and reports.
 It gained traction and attracted many friends and followers on various social media platforms.
-Golf travel reports become more important for the content of the blog and the reader’s benefit gradually became more a focus in the selection of topics.
+Golf travel reports became more important for the content of the blog and the reader’s benefit gradually became more a focus in the selection of topics.